opensearch-project/documentation-website/_getting-started/intro.md

 ### Translog

 An indexing or bulk call responds when the documents have been written to the translog and the translog is flushed to disk, so the updates are durable.
-The updates will be visible from search requests until after a [refresh operation](#refresh).
+The updates will not be visible to search requests until after a [refresh operation](#refresh).

 ### Refresh